 The 5GHz spectrum in the UK runs from 5150MHz (5.15GHz) to 5850MHz (5.85GHz).
 This is then broken down into 3 different bands (Band A, B and C).
 Each band has its own maximum allowed effective radiated power output and specific rules as to where it can be used and whether a licence is required to operate within it.

 This info is contained in the table below

 Band A (Channels 36 – 64)

-This is used for Indoor wireless only and does not require a license.
+This is used for Indoor wireless only and does not require a licence.
 It is a 200MHz wide band which allows for 8 x 20MHz channels to coincide without overlap or 4 x 40MHz.
 The maximum output power is 200mW which is double the allowed output power of 2.4GHz.
 Now you may be thinking “great – my wireless is going to transmit further!”… Unfortunately, its not quite that simple as the wavelength of 5GHz is roughly half that of 2.4GHz meaning you need to transmit at twice the power to get the same distance.
 Due to the shorter wavelength, 5GHz also has the worse penetration than 2.4GHz so doesn’t pass through walls and obstacles as well, it does however scatter much better.